Roger Clarke's Web-Site

 Current manifestations of Artificial Intelligence (AI) are again attracting considerable attention.
 AI is claimed to offer great promise in such areas as labour-savings, decision-making and action that are more rapid, or reliable, or better-quality, and the discovery of new and valuable information that would otherwise have remained hidden.
 On the other hand, AI embodies many and serious threats.
 In the first article in this series, the following interpretation was made of the nature of public concerns about AI:

 AI gives rise to errors of inference, of decision and of action, which arise from the more or less independent operation of artefacts, for which no rational explanations are available, and which may be incapable of investigation, correction and reparation

 The root-causes of this cluster of concerns were identified as artefact autonomy, assumptions about data and about the inferencing process, the opaqueness of the inferencing process, and the failure to sheet home responsibility to legal entities.
 A reasoned analysis is needed of appropriate ways in which societies can manage the risks and still extract AI technology's achievable benefits.
 This article canvasses the possibilities.

 This section briefly summarises key concepts within regulatory theory, in order to establish a basis on which the analysis of alternative approaches to the regulation of AI can proceed.
 There are many definitions of the notion of 'regulation'.
 See, for example, Black (2008) and Brownsword & Goodwin (2012).
-An instrumentally useful definition of regulation is adopted in this work:
+The following, instrumentally useful definition of regulation is adopted in this work:

 Regulation is the exercise of control over the behaviours of entities